krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/coffee-pull-1.py.md

 # coffee-pull: grab the mug and pull it to the target location
-# def coffee_pull(robot):
+def coffee_pull(robot):
     # Steps:
-    #  1. Put the gripper above the mug handle
+    #  1. Put gripper around mug handle
-    #  2. Open the gripper and drop it around the mug handle
-    #  3. Close the gripper around the mug handle
-    #  4. Pull the mug to the goal
+    #  2. Pull the mug to the target location
-    # First, put the gripper above the mug handle.
+    # First, line up the gripper so that it's around the handle of the mug.
-    if check("the robot's gripper is not above the mug handle"): robot.place("gripper above mug handle")
+    if check("the robot's gripper is not around the mug handle"): robot.grab("mug handle")
-    # If the gripper isn't around the mug handle, put it around the mug handle.
+    # Once the gripper is around the handle of the mug, pull the mug to the target
-    if check("the robot's gripper is not around mug handle" and "the robot's gripper is open"): robot.drop("gripper around mug handle")
-    # If the gripper is near the mug handle and open, maybe we can grab it by closing
-    # the gripper.
-    if check("the robot's gripper is near mug handle and the robot's gripper is open"): robot.close("gripper around mug handle")
-    # We closed the gripper, and the mug handle is still near the gripper, so maybe we
-    # grabbed it.
+    # location.
-    # Try to move the mug handle to the goal.
-    # If we didn't grab it, we'll just go back to an earlier step.
-    if check("the robot's gripper is above mug handle and the robot's gripper is closed"): robot.pull("mug to the goal")
+    if check("the robot's gripper is around mug handle"): robot.pull("mug to target location")